 Place Newton’s response to the opioid crisis front and center.
 Newton has already been impacted by the opioid epidemic, and I will actively work to ensure that we realize a multi-sector effort to support those impacted by the crisis, from the most immediate through the long-term.
 I am encouraged by the efforts being made by Newton's PATH - Prevention, Awareness, Treatment, and Hope - working group, and would ask the Mayor to consider me to be the city council liaison to PATH.
 No family or individual should have to suffer alone, and as a community, I know we can compassionately support and care for those who are impacted.

 Improve public transportation facilities, including making sure that our commuter rails stops are accessible.
 I support the Fair Share Amendment, which calls for a 4% tax increase on income over $1 million.
 This increase would result in $1.9 billion per year in to fund transportation and education programs.
 Local communities throughout the Commonwealth, including Newton would benefit from this tax revenue to maintain our roads, repair public infrastructure, and improve transportation.
+I support dense developments near public transit that would increase rider share, thus increasing our negotiating power with MassDOT for improved services.

 Support improvements in our infrastructure.
 In my conversations with folks at the doors, it is clear that we all feel incredibly frustrated by the state of our roads.
 I am pleased to see that our city has invested in StreetScan technology, so that we can begin not just to repair our roads, but to put them on a maintenance system to prevent disrepair and reduce future costs.